-The inductance of the inductive loop (including feeder cable!) is indicated in μH with a resolution of 10 μH .
+The inductance of the inductive loop (including feeder cable!) is indicated in μH with a resolution of 10 μH.
 The inductance is determined with an accuracy of approx. +/- 20 % within the recommended inductance range.
-The position of the frequency jumper is automatically considered.

 7.3.8 Frequency

 The frequency indicated here in kHz lies within the set frequency range and is used e.g. for controlling the frequency gaps to channels of other detectors (see Instructions for setting the frequency with several detectors in chapter 7.1.2).